KevinMGranger/crc-runner/README.md

 - "systemd" on pypi is not the same as the package!
 That's why it was a problem.
 - I guess it had something to do with extracting dependencies form the wheel or dist-info or something, but that requires further investigation.

+# quick notes

+oops %h is not the user but the user _running the manager_